NigiriMarch 16, 2020

 • maguro – tuna

 A complex simplicity

 Nigiri sushi seems simple enough to eat, but it is not as simple to make.
-The way to slice the fish and the way to form the rice take a lot of training and dedication.
-Nigiri is also off limits to some sushi artists.
+The way to slice the fish and the way to form the rice takes a lot of training and dedication.
+Nigiri is also off-limits to some sushi artists.
 Prior to attempt Nigiri, sushi artists need to begin doing menial jobs in the kitchen and get properly trained.
 Therefore, always appreciate the artist behind the counter: it has taken them time and effort to have the honor of serving you.